MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

    - In the next stage, we will use the *Edit Group Attribute* panel that is shown below.
 We want to find all the attributes that should be included in this group attribute and we will achieve that by typing those attributes names in the *search* field.

  ![merge-group-attributes-edit.png](media/merge-group-attributes-edit.png)

-## Data Manager: Enrichment
-Once completed the data configuration process, you are ready to unlock another unique feature.
-As part of the **Enrichment** process,  your configured data will be enriched with unique data on customers' top interests and preferred brands.
-Here AI for Customer Insights will automatically do for you the hard work:

-- **Interests** may range from *Shoes*, to *Banking Services* to *4 Star Hotels* to any one of the other 300+ categories that the app extracts from the Microsoft Graph

-- **Preferred Brands** may include *Nike*, *Walmart*, *Nokia*, or any one of the other 1200+ categories that the app extracts from the Microsoft Graph

-[add enrichment screen in the future]

-- **Understanding the enriched data**: Once being configurated, now your data is also enriched.
-For each of your customers you can view the top ten interests and preferred brands based on online behavior.
-(add enrichment screen with close-up on the interests and brands columns for a couple of rows)

-You can filter your customers by one or more of the following:
-    - **Location, State** (note: at this point only US-locations are supported by enrichment)
-    - **Location, City** (same note holds true for cities)
-    - **Gender:** Either Male or Female or Unknown or all categories (Male, Female and Unknown taken together)
-    - **Age:** Either age bucket 20-34, age bucket 35-44, age bucket 45-54 or 55+

-[add enrichment screen with filter panel opened in the future]

-content